The Jolson Story: Accuracy

+Much of the plot was fictionalized.
+There is no evidence that Jolson ever appeared as a child singer.
+His mother is shown as still alive at the end of the picture.
+In fact, she died in 1895, when he was nine years old, and he was brought up by his sister.
+His brother Harry is eliminated. as is much of his early career.
+Jolson actually had three managers, notably A. C. Olson, who were combined into the William Demarest character "Steve Martin".

+Ruby Keeler, Jolson's third wife, disliked Jolson so much that she refused to allow her name to be used, so the writers used an alias, "Julie Benson".
+Columbia paid her $25,000 to agree not to criticize the film.

+Casting

+The 59-year-old Jolson wanted to play the lead himself but Columbia refused, as the story encompassed his years as a young man.
+Jolson then requested James Cagney or an equivalent star but Cagney turned the role down, as did popular nightclub star Danny Thomas.

 Larry Parks had been a fixture at Columbia for four years, first as an actor in screen tests, then as a featured player in major films and as the star of minor ones.
 In November 1944 he was the first actor tested for The Story of Jolson, as the project was then titled.
-Then the studio tested dozens of other candidates until, as Parks recalled, "someone said 'Let's test that first guy again.'
+Then the studio tested dozens of other candidates -- including future producer Ross Hunter -- until, as Parks recalled, "someone said 'Let's test that first guy again.'
 I had the dubious honor of making the first and last tests for the role."
+His casting was announced in October 1945.

+Evelyn Keyes was a contract player at Columbia, often entrusted with roles calling for intelligence as well as attractiveness.
+Scotty Beckett was recommended by Jolson.

 Parks's vocals were recorded by Al Jolson himself; Scotty Beckett's songs were recorded by Rudy Wissler.
 Jolson, determined to appear onscreen somehow, persuaded the producer to film him instead of Parks for the blackface "Swanee" number.
 Jolson is seen entirely in long shot; he performs on a theater runway, recreating his famous fluttering dance step.

-Jolson had a 50% share of the profits, but was uncredited for his dubbed vocalizations.
+Jolson had a 50% share of the profits, but was uncredited for his dubbed vocals.
+He was paid $25,000 for the use of his voice.